ananzaaaBruh/B/README.txt

-im out of ideas plz hlep if u hlep tysm then u think maybe im gana put u in the credites if ur hlep and me is do!!!!11111 credits lol: myself my few frends lol myself again the ᵇᵘˢᵗᵉʳ
+im out of ideas plz hlep if u hlep tysm then u think maybe im gana put u in the credites if ur hlep and me is do!!!!11111 credits lol: myself batunki my few relatives few more friends